kind-test/kind-test/README.md

   ```bash
   ./foo/init.sh
   ```
-  In general, each service will have an `init.sh` and `delete.sh` script.
+  In general, each service will have an `init.sh` and `delete.sh` script, and possibly a `portforward.sh` script.

 > [!WARNING]
 > Some services will require additional setup before installation, for example the management of secrets.
 In general, a `*secrets.example*` file will be provided for templating.